blixxurd/user-portal/server/README.md

 ## Helpers

 Helpers are primarily used for enforcing formats, or for housing modules that don't necesarily need to belong in their own class.

 ### Prefab Helpers

 #### ErrorHandler
 This helper enforces an error standard that is consistent across the app.

+#### InputValidations
+Handles server side validation of input.

-# Remaining Work
+# Potential Todos
-- Forgot Password Email
-- Password Reset
-- Logger (Nice to have)
+- Rebuild Validations Controllers
+- Add more robuse logging
+- Standardize Error Output

+# Note for Client Build
+- Actions will need redirect mappings.